 SC Department of Health & Human Services shows how much the state paid for Medicaid costs, by type of service.
 It appears that the average amount paid per visit was about $38 (physician) and $88 (clinic); and $5256 for a hospital inpatient stay.
 Consumers can also compare what each provider was paid by downloading the full datasheet (Excel file).
 Full charges (prices) are NOT shown.
 Medicaid Transparency Reporting project, FY 2012 data is latest available

-SD PricePoint shows average inpatient charges and typical (median) prices for 2016 at South Dakota hospitals.
-Can see one hospital at a time, or compare to hospitals within the same city for one type of hospitalization.
-Can select additional cities to add comparisons.
-Link has been added to cross-reference quality scores, however it was not operating correctly in Feb.
-2018.
-Site by SDAHO, the state’s hospital association
+SD PricePoint shows average inpatient charges and typical (median) prices for 2017 at South Dakota hospitals.
+View one hospital at a time, or compare to hospitals for the same type of hospitalization.
+Select additional cities to add comparisons.
+Average hospital prices across the state are also listed.
+As an example, the average 2017 price for a vaginal delivery with no other procedures was $10,736 in SD hospitals.
+Costs exclude doctor fees and newborn care.
+Site by SDAHO (South Dakota Association of Healthcare Organizations, the state’s hospital association

 This file is for administrators who want to examine UT hospital market share by DRG (62 DRGs) or APR-DRG or MDC, or Average Prices and Length of Stay, or case mix trends from 2014.
 Discharge status (e.g. to home care, or expired, etc.) also provided.
 Average statewide charges start on page 18; hospital-specific information starts on page 24.
 Sample average 2014 prices: Major joint replacement $41,224 ($46,600 in today’s dollars with medical inflation); uncomplicated delivery $7622, normal newborn $2829, and Psychoses $19,073 (9.7 day average length of stay).
 Title: 2014 Utah Inpatient Hospital Utilization and Charges Profile – Hospital Detail is 450 pages long; released by UT Health Data Committee, UT Dept. of Health, 2016.
 No updates available for 2019.